India's opposition shuns Parliament, backs farmers' demands - WTMJ

 Associated Press

-The protests were marked by violence on Tuesday, India’s Republic Day, when tens of thousands of farmers riding tractors and on foot stormed the 17th century Red Fort in a brief but shocking takeover that played out live on news channels.
+The protests were marked by violence on Tuesday, India’s Republic Day, when tens of thousands of farmers riding tractors and on foot stormed the 17th century Red Fort in a brief but shocking takeover shown live on news channels.
 Clashes between the protesters and government forces left one protester dead and nearly 400 police officers injured.

 India’s ceremonial President Ram Nath Kovind listed the government’s priorities in an address to Parliament.
 The budget is to be presented on Monday.